TomFrost/Semlocks/README.md

 #### acquire(semaphore, [options], callback)
-Requests the provided semaphore(s) and calls the callback when they're all locked.  **Returns** a numeric handle for this request, which can be used to cancel it before the locks are obtained.
+Requests the provided semaphore(s) and calls the callback when they're all locked.  **Returns** a numeric handle for this request, which can be used to cancel it before the locks are obtained.  **Note** that the callback is called in the tick immediately following the tick in which the last semaphore was locked, in order to ensure the handle is returned and available when the callback executes.
 - **semaphore** *string|array:* A string or array of strings indicating which semaphores to lock before executing the callback
 - **[options]** *object:* Optionally, an object specifying any of the following